brfc/ads/README.md

  consultation, fixing the over-head cost during insertion.
  ** Better operational time estimation.
  ** Better performance over persistent data. (write once, read many)

+---
+## Ring Buffer

+Also known as a circular buffer or cyclic buffer, is a fixed-size buffer with a wrap-around mechanism.

+### Why it matters?
+ ** Efficient use of memory, constant time complexity, no overhead with memory allocations.
+ ** Usefull in produce/consume scenarios with different rate operations.
+ ** Data streaming, audio, serial communication, network packet processing.